boazbk/crypto/lec_13_handshake.md

 The basic primitive for secure communication is a _key exchange_ protocol, whose goal is to have Alice and Bob share a common random secret key $k\in\{0,1\}^n$.
 Once this is done, they can use a CCA secure / authenticated  private-key encryption to communicate with confidentiality and integrity.

 The canonical example of a basic key exchange protocol is the _Diffie Hellman_ protocol.
 It uses as public parameters a group $\mathbb{G}$ with generator $g$, and then follows the following steps:

 1. Alice picks random $a\leftarrow_R\{0,\ldots,|\mathbb{G}|-1\}$ and sends $A=g^a$.

 2. Bob picks random $b\leftarrow_R \{0,\ldots,|\mathbb{G}|-1\}$ and sends $B=g^b$.

 3. They both set their key as $k=H(g^{ab})$ (which Alice computes as $B^a$ and Bob computes as $A^b$), where $H$ is some hash function.

-Another variant is using an arbitrary encryption scheme such as RSA:
+Another variant is using an arbitrary public key encryption scheme such as RSA:

 1. Alice generates keys $(d,e)$ and sends $e$ to Bob.

 2. Bob picks random $k \leftarrow_R\{0,1\}^m$ and sends $E_e(k)$ to Alice.

 3. They both set their key to $k$ (which Alice computes by decrypting Bob's ciphertext)

-Under plausible assumptions, it can be shown that these protocols secure against a passive adversary Eve.
+Under plausible assumptions, it can be shown that these protocols secure against a _passive_ eavesdropping adversary Eve.
 The notion of security here means that, similar to encryption, if after observing the transcript Eve receives with probability $1/2$ the value of $k$ and with probability $1/2$ a random string $k'\gets\{0,1\}^n$, then her probability of guessing which is the case would be at most $1/2+negl(n)$ (where $n$ can be thought of as $\log |\mathbb{G}|$ or some other parameter related to the length of bit representation of members in the group).

 ## Authenticated key exchange